Gbemisola23/Cloutsmith/README.md

 ### Validator Testing

   * **HTML**
-    - No errors were found when passing throught official W3C Validator.
+    - No errors were found when passing through official W3C Validator.

   * **CSS**
     - No errors were returned when passing through the Jigsaw.